 Do I need an attorney to represent me when buying or selling real estate?

-It depends.
-In Michigan, it is common for real estate transactions to occur through real estate brokers, without attorneys.
-Brokers typically bring buyers and sellers together and use form contracts with assistance from a local title insurance company to close and insure the transaction.
+In Michigan, many real estate transactions proceed to closing through real estate brokers without involving attorneys.
+Instead, brokers typically bring buyers and sellers together and use form contracts with assistance from a local title insurance company to close and insure the transaction.
 However, purchasing or selling real estate without counsel can leave some matters unaddressed or expose both buyer and seller to potential post-closing issues.

-Who pays the property taxes when property is sold?
+Who pays the property taxes when a Michigan real estate transaction closes?

-Property taxes are generally prorated (shared) between the buyer and seller, for the year in which closing occurs, based on how long each party owned the property.
-This issue applies to real property taxes, personal property taxes, and related water, sewer, and utility charges.
-It is important to obtain final bills for all expenses so that they can be split and shown on the closing statement signed by buyer and seller at closing.
+Property taxes are generally prorated (shared) between the buyer and seller for the year in which closing occurs, based on how long each party owned the property.
+This generally applies to real property taxes, any corresponding personal property taxes, and related water, sewer, and utility charges.
+It is important to obtain final bills for all expenses so they can be split and shown on the closing statement signed by the buyer and seller at closing.
 In many commercial transactions a closing escrow account is established to cover, pay and prorate these expenses post-closing, as up-to-date calculations are not always available as of the closing date.